open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Visualize your dataset (optional)

-To valiate whether your prepared data and config are correct, it's highly recommended to use `tools/browse_dataest.py` script to visualize your dataset and annotations before training and validation, more details refer to the visualization doc.
+To valiate whether your prepared data and config are correct, it's highly recommended to use `tools/browse_dataest.py` script to visualize your dataset and annotations before training and validation, more details refer to the [visualization](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/docs/en/user_guides/visualization.md/) doc. s

 ## Evaluation

-Once the data and config has been prepared well, you can directly run the training / testing script following our doc.
+Once the data and config have been prepared, you can directly run the training/testing script following our doc.

-**Note**: we only provide an implementation for KITTI stype evaluation for customized dataset.
-It should be included in dataset config:
+**Note**: we only provide an implementation for KITTI style evaluation for the customized dataset.
+It should be included in the dataset config:

 ```python
 val_evaluator = dict(